hashicorp/nomad/website/source/docs/telemetry/metrics.html.md

 This data can be accessed via an HTTP endpoint or via sending a signal to the Nomad process.

-Via HTTP, as of Nomad version 0.7, this data is available at `/metrics`.
+As of Nomad version 0.7, this data is available via HTTP at `/metrics`.
 See [Metrics](/api/metrics.html) for more information.